Mindgamesnl/PutlicNotes/Learning swift.md

 We can create an object instance like
 `var w = Warrior(“Thor”, 150, 20, 8)`, and call static methods like `Warrior.getAttkResult(`

+Let’s say that we wanted to clean up before the GC removes our instance, then we could add a `deinit {}` block that gets called before removal

 ### Protocols
 Protocols are basically interfaces, and the name makes sense because it’s a predefined set of rules a class must follow to be compatible.
 Implementing is called adopting, so classes adopt protocols.